taogen-docs/resources-of-learning/directions/web-frontend-resources.md

 ### Full Stack Frameworks with Vue.js

 #### Nuxt

+>Nuxt.js is a framework built on top of Vue.js for creating universal (SSR) and static websites.
+It simplifies the development process by providing conventions and features like automatic routing, server-side rendering, and static site generation.

 - [Nuxt](https://nuxt.com/) - Nuxt is an open source framework that makes web development intuitive and powerful.
 Create performant and production-grade full-stack web apps and websites with confidence. ⭐️53k